Table of Contents Contents

 Personal Loan

 Getting an unsecured personal loan or line of credit can also be an option to purchase a mobile home.
 However, using this option often doesn’t have as high of a limit as a chattel mortgage.
 Getting a personal loan for a mobile is often only doable if the cost is $50,000 or less, but some may go as high as $100,000.
-While a personal loan often has higher interest rates than a traditional mortgage, it is often the same interest rate wise to a chattel loan.
-The main difference with chattel loans is that they are secured to the house whereas a personal loan isn’t.
+While a personal loan often has higher interest rates than a traditional mortgage, it is often the same interest rate as a chattel loan.
+The main difference between chattel loans and personal loans is that they are secured to the house.

 Chattel Loan

-A chattel loan is similar to a traditional mortgage but it is set up similarly to a secured personal loan.
+A chattel loan is similar to a traditional mortgage, but it is set up similarly to a secured personal loan.
 It is sometimes referred to as a personal property lien.
-This type of loan is usually given to someone who is purchasing a mobile home on leased land such as in a mobile home park.
-These types of loans typically have a higher interest rate but they also can be open loans as well which is why they more so resemble a secured loan.
+This type of loan is usually given to someone who is purchasing a mobile home on leased land, such as in a mobile home park.
+These types of loans typically have a higher interest rate but can also be open loans, which is why they resemble a secured loan.
 With chattel mortgages, you still have to renew every few years, whichever term you sign for, but you can often renew early because there are no penalties.
-Also, if you move the structure the mortgage transfers with you because it is attached to the building not the property.
+Also, if you move the structure, the mortgage transfers with you because it is attached to the building, not the property.
 Unlike a traditional mortgage, you can put money on the principal of a chattel mortgage whenever you like.

 Price of Mobile Homes in Canada